nbasham/CloudUserDefaults/README.md

 Copy `CloudUserDefaults.swift` to your project

 ## Setup
-In Xcode, select your project, select your target, click `Signing & Capabilities`, click `+ Capability`, select iCloud.
+In Xcode, click your project, click your target, click `Signing & Capabilities`, click `+ Capability`, select iCloud.
 Check the `Key-value storage` checkbox.

 **NOTE** iCloud events are not sent to the simulator.